 - University of Virginia School of Law

-- United States Court of Appeals for the Fourth, Seventh, Eighth, and Tenth Circuits
+- United States Courts of Appeals for the Fourth, Seventh, Eighth, and Tenth Circuits

 - Hollingsworth LLP submits amicus brief in Third Circuit Zoloft case supporting Daubert ruling excluding expert causation testimony.